Hadto note

 A founder can build cleaner workflows, better dashboards, and tighter standards and still end up with the wrong business.

-That is the useful turn between Chapters 11 and 12 of The E-Myth Revisited.
+Chapters 11 and 12 of The E-Myth Revisited turn on that distinction.

 Chapter 11 says the business should become organized enough that an outsider could inspect it and trust what they see.
 Roles, controls, metrics, and workflows should not need founder narration to make sense.